 After Abilene, Houston became home through chaplain residency at Memorial Hermann and then my current staff chaplain position at Texas Children’s, a home sweet home.
 It’s there in the PICU and PCU, amongst many fantastic and dedicated nurses, that I serve babies, kids, teens, caregivers, and parents as they journey through some difficult stages of life, and even death.
 It’s a blessing, even when it doesn’t feel like it.

 But Texas Children’s is not the end of the story.
 I’m not there yet anyway.
 But I am on this insane journey with a family.
-I met Elana through my church, and met her son Aiden there too.
-After a short time of dating and short time of engagement (which I nailed at the Japanese Gardens at Hermann Park in Houston by the way!), we married on July 27, 2013.
-Aiden became the sports crazy stepson whom I love.
-And of course considering that we moved fast, a baby came somehow shortly after marrying.
-Ryan, my son, was born on August 5 in 2014 and my life just hasn’t been the same since.
+I got married in July of 2013 and partnered with Elana for 4.5 years and loved her son, Aiden deeply.
+Aiden became the sports crazy stepson whom I continue to love.
+A product of our marriage was Ryan, my son, who was born on August 5 in 2014 and my life just hasn’t been the same since.
 Married life and fatherhood isn’t easy but it was a deeply fulfilling and challenging call that I hope makes me a better person.
-But this year we painfully separated and started separated journeys.
-Now separated, Elana’s time in my life has left a good mark but I now walk on the journey of single fatherhood with a blessed son whose joy and Love are beyond measure.
+But this year she painfully separated from me and I started a separate journey.
+Now divorced, Elana’s time in my life has left a good mark but I now walk on the journey of single fatherhood with a blessed son whose joy and Love are beyond measure.

 Aside from being a peds chaplain and father, I carry some interests.
 I love adventure and challenge and learning, in every facet of life.
 I love the adventure of faith, and challenging what it means to be faithful- from going from a non-churched life to the Mormon church to the Church of Christ.
 I love the images of compassion, mercy, and justice and the theme of the kingdom of God throughout Scripture, but I love the adventure of learning other faiths too and finding out how they seek and long for God.